 Identify areas where sand extraction is not to be undertaken.

 Identify benthic ecological or bathymetric changes arising from the sand extraction.

+Identify beach wide erosion or accretion trends.
+The monitoring programme must survey the beach in its entirety.

 To confirm the underwater noise monitoring does not identify a soundscape change that exceeds 3db.